 Grant Funded Income

-Combined grant funding income from the three main funding bodies - Education Funding Agency (EFA), Skills Funding Agency (SFA) and Higher Education Funding Council for England (HEFCE) has increased again in 2015-16, principally due to the growth in the number of 16-18 year old learners which is funded by the EFA on a lagged basis, but with added in-year growth in 2015-16 due to the large increase in learner numbers this year.
-This trend is set to continue over the next couple of years, which combined with the increase in apprenticeship income from the full year delivery of the former Institute of Swimming contract and continuing growth in existing apprenticeship provision through the transition from frameworks to standards, is set to increase college income to around £40m.
+Combined grant funding income from the main funding bodies - Education and Skills Funding Agency (ESFA) and Higher Education Funding Council for England (HEFCE) has increased again in 2016-17, principally due to the growth in the number of 16-18 year old learners which is funded on a lagged basis and Apprenticeships.

 This growth in Apprenticeships is forecast to continue over the next two years with the opening of Advance II and the CAT Centre, and from the opportunities that exist with the introduction of the Apprenticeship levy and transition from frameworks to standards.
 Strong 16-18 learner numbers in 2017-18 will also result in growth in income in 2018-19 due to the lagged funding methodology in place.

 Although the two main funding bodies, the EFA (funding 16-18 year old learners) and SFA (funding Apprenticeships and the adult education budget), have now combined into the ESFA, the funding streams are still distinct and can be measured separately.